 Windows support

 Prefect provides comprehensive Windows support with the Windows ecosystem.
 Prefect automatically detects PowerShell and uses it as the default shell on Windows, allowing you to run shell commands and scripts naturally without additional configuration.
 The subprocess execution is fully compatible with Windows process management.
+Windows path conventions are fully supported, including UNC paths for network storage.
+This allows you to configure Prefect to use network shares for databases, storage, and other resources, which is particularly useful in enterprise environments where shared storage is common:Database configuration and workers

-By default, Prefect uses SQLite stored at %USERPROFILE%\.prefect\prefect.db
+By default, Prefect uses SQLite stored at%USERPROFILE%\.prefect\prefect.db

 with no additional configuration needed.
 For production deployments, you can configure PostgreSQL using standard connection strings: